Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Probably not.
 Standard jacks have a minimum saddle height of ~130–150 mm; many lowered cars clear 90–110 mm or less.
 You need a low-profile jack with a minimum height of 85 mm or lower.
 Measure your clearance with a tape before buying.

-Is an aluminium trolley jack as safe as steel?
+Is an aluminum trolley jack as safe as steel?

-A quality aluminium jack from a reputable brand is rated to the same standards and perfectly safe.
-The concern is cheap budget aluminium with thin castings.
-If buying aluminium, stick to established brands and check reviews on long-term seal and structural integrity.
+A quality aluminum jack from a reputable brand is rated to the same standards and perfectly safe.
+The concern is cheap budget aluminum with thin castings.
+If buying aluminum, stick to established brands and check reviews on long-term seal and structural integrity.

 Can I leave my car on a trolley jack overnight?